Home ยป Wellness ยป DIY products ยป Essential Oil Blends For Soap: 11 Easy Homemade Recipes

 There are some photosensitive essential oils that should be used sparingly in DIY soaps as they can increase skin sensitivity to sunlight and UV rays.
 Oils that have photosensitive properties include citrus oils (lemon, lime, grapefruit, sweet orange, mandarin, etc.), bergamot, and angelica.

-Use only a few drops of these oils in your soap, or if you love these oils and want to keep using them, use the soap at nighttime or apply sunscreen before going outside during the daytime.
+While citrus essential oil blends can be diffused safely, use only a few drops of citrus oils in your soap.
+If you love these oils and want to keep using them, use the soap at nighttime or apply sunscreen before going outside during the daytime.

 Use the Right Amount of Oils